 - Develop new, creative and innovative means to utilize small business and specific subcategories of small business including minority-owned, women-owned, veteran-owned, small disadvantaged, hubzone, and small business enterprises.

 - Establish cost-effective relationships that will ensure that Vanderbilt University and its Medical Center realizes the benefits of competitive pricing and quality products and services.

 The Supplier Diversity Program (SDP) is committed to extending business opportunities to small business enterprises of all genders and ethnicities.
 The policy of the SDP is supported by the Chancellor of Vanderbilt University.
 Supplier diversity initiatives are managed by Purchasing Services.
-General program management is the responsibility of Edward Kinney, Services Sourcing Officer and Supplier Diversity Program Coordinator.
+General program management is the responsibility of Maggie Robinson, Services Sourcing Officer and Supplier Diversity Program Coordinator.